d11wtq/dm-sql-finders/README.md

 ## Will it interfere with DataMapper?

-Almost all of the implementation is unintrusive, but unfortunately, because DataMapper's DataObjects Adapter does not provide a great deal of flexibility when it comes to SQL generation, the entire `#select_statement` method has been overridden.
-For non-`#by_sql` queries everything follows the original code pathways, and during a `#by_sql` query, the SQL is re-built using a combination of the original logic and some custom logic to include your SQL.
-In short, yes, it does interfere, but I don't believe there are any alternatives without extensive work on DataMapper's Query interface and the DataObjects adapter itself.
+`#select_statement` on the adapter is overridden such that, when you use `#by_sql` query, code in the gem is executed, and when you execute a regular query, the original code pathways are followed.
+I'd prefer some sort of extension API in DataObjectsAdapter to allow hooks into its SQL generation logic, but for now, this is how it works.

 DataMapper 2.0 *should* fix this.

 ## Contributors

-DataMapper SQL Finders is currently written by Chris Corbyn, but I'm extremely open to contributors which can make the extension feel as natural and robust as possible.
-It should be developed such that other DataMapper gems (such as dm-aggregates and dm-pager) still function without caring that raw SQL is being used in the queries.
+DataMapper SQL Finders is currently written by [Chris Corbyn](https://github.com/d11wtq)

+Contributions are more than gladly accepted.
+The primary goal is to support SQL in a way that does not break gems like dm-aggregates and dm-pager.
+The more the SQL can be interpreted and turned into a native Query, the better.

 ## TODO

+There are some known limitations, that are mostly edge-cases.
+You will only run into them if you try to get too crazy combining regular
+DM queries with SQL (e.g. adding `:links` to a hand-written SQL query works, unless you have used bind values somewhere other than the
+WHERE clause *and if*, and *only if* DataMapper needs to use a bind value in the join, such as for special join conditions).
+Real edge-cases.

-  - Support overriding `:fields` in a `#by_sql` query (complex if the query depends on RDBMS native functions)
+  - Support overriding `:fields` in a `#by_sql` query (complex if the query depends on RDBMS native functions in both the WHERE and the SELECT)
   - Reverse the order when invoking `#reverse` in a `#by_sql` query that used `ORDER BY` in the SQL (note this will work just fine if you use the `:order` option)
   - Better support for `?` replacements in places other than the `WHERE` clause
   - Support set operations (union, intersection, difference)
+  - Possibly (?) support crazy complex mass-updates (seems a little DB-specific though):
+    `User.by_sql { ... something with join conditions ... }.update!(:banned => true)` (MySQL, for one, can do `UPDATE ...
+INNER JOIN ...`)

 ## Future Plans